Frequently Asked Questions

 2. experiential learning

-Students in the program are required to start Patient Assessment Skills and Critical Appraisal onsite at the Faculty (one week in their first semester).
+Students in the program are required attend be onsite for a portion of the Patient Assessment Skills and Critical Appraisal of Pharmacotherapy Literature courses.
 In addition, there will be occasions in which the student will be required to attend seminars at UBC Point Grey campus during the semester.